bettermanbao/openwrt-kcptun/README.md

 # openwrt-kcptun

-binary in release for download.
+Binary in release for download.

+More details please refer to https://github.com/xtaci/kcptun